Shortcut Decoupage DIY Pumpkins with Napkins and Mod Podge

 This shortcut method is equally pretty in much less time.
 Let me show you how with just four supplies and a few minutes!

-After discovering how easy decoupaging with Mod Podge is, you’ll want to find something to embellish with decorative napkins every season.
+After discovering how easy decoupaging pumpkins with Mod Podge is, you’ll want to find something to embellish with decorative napkins every season.
 It’s a craft project anyone can do, it’s cheap, and you can’t mess it up!

 Supplies: